 Ideally, children of the deceased recite Kaddish for their parents, but if that isn’t possible, a proxy can say Kaddish for the departed instead.
 It is customary to donate money to a charity that supports the poor and needy in the Holy Land and, in return, Torah scholars there recite the Kaddish and learn Mishna to give merit to the deceased.
 Mishna has the same letters in Hebew as Neshama(soul) and our Rabbis extrapolate that learning Mishna in honor of a deceased person, elevates the soul of the departed.

-A one-time donation of $500 is recommended for the daily recitation of the Kaddish prayer during the first year after passing, and perpetual recitation of Kaddish on the Yahrtzeit date thereafter.
+A one-time donation of $500 is requested for the daily recitation of the Kaddish prayer during the first year after passing, and recitation of Kaddish on the Yahrtzeit date.
 Additional annual contributions are welcome.

-A one-time donation of $750 is recommended for the daily learning of Mishnayot L’Ilui Nishmat (in memory of ) the deceased.
+A one-time donation of $750 is requested for the daily learning of Mishnayot L’Ilui Nishmat (in memory of) the deceased.

 The Memorial Package consisting of all the above can be purchased for $1500.